PDF(214.9 KB) View with Adobe Reader on a variety of devices

 Q. I am unable to delete licenses: error "Failed to decrease adder license count".
 How do I fix it?

-A. This error will pop up only when you are trying to delete the licenses that are built into the controller at the time of purchase.
-Not even factory reset or image upgrade will change this.
-Cisco TAC support will not be able to help you in this situation.
-Contact your account manager or sales team, they will be able to assist you.
+Factory reset or image upgrade cannot change this.
+Cisco TAC support is not able to help you in this situation.
+Contact your account manager or sales team, they are able to assist you.

 Q. Is there a minimum amount of licenses required to enable HA SSO between 2 WLCs?